Continuum limit of the adaptive Kuramoto model: Locked and Drifting oscillators

 (with $C \in \mathbb{R}$ the normalization constant).
 The term $\langle \cos(\vp)\rangle_t$ turns out to be zero which implies $\kappa_i^\text{st} = 1$, and so for drifters the governing phase-equations are identical to the Kuramoto model (see Appendix~\ref{sec:drifter_ki} for a derivation)~\footnote{This is why some oscillators can drift or lock depending on initial conditions since they can adjust their coupling to either $\kappa_i^\text{st} = 1$ if they are drifting or $\kappa_i^\text{st} = 1+aR\cos(\vp_i^\text{st})$ if they lock.}.

 We can evaluate the integral~\eqref{eq:R_general_integral} for drifters using the expression for their probability density~\eqref{eq:drift_distr}.
 Importantly, keep notice of the symmetry:

-Also, we will only consider symmetric frequency distributions $g(\omega) = g(-\omega)$.
+which will be crucial in showing that the contribution of drifting oscillators to the mean field vanishes, just like it does in the case of the standard Kuramoto model~\cite{Kuramoto1975,strogatz_kuramoto_crawford_2000}.
+Additionally, remember we only consider symmetric frequency distributions $g(\omega) = g(-\omega)$.
 Considering the symmetries of the phase density $P(\vp,\omega)$ and frequency distribution $g(\omega)$ we observe that the integral for drifting oscillators vanishes, see Appendix~\ref{sec:drifter_R} for the derivation.
-Thus, drifters do not contribute to the mean field $R$ and we may ignore the $R_\text{DRIFT}$ term~\footnote{Note that the limit $\epsilon \to 0$ therefore gives a lower bound of $R$ for the general case $\epsilon > 0$, since in the latter the drifters have a positive net contribution.}.
+Thus, drifters do not contribute to the mean field $R$ and we may ignore the $R_\text{DRIFT} = 0$ term.
+Note that the limit $\epsilon \to 0$ therefore gives a lower bound of $R$ for the general case, since for $\epsilon > 0$ the drifters have a positive net contribution $R_\text{DRIFT} > 0$.

 Now let us consider the {\bf locked} oscillators, for which $\dot{\vp}_i = 0$.
 Since their phases are locked, their probability density is effectively a $\delta$ function in phase: $P(\vp,\omega) \propto \delta(\vp^\text{st}(\omega))$.
 This means the phase integral in~\eqref{eq:R_general_integral} can be evaluated at the stationary phase $\vp^\text{st}(\omega)$ and only the frequency integration remains.
 We will now express this stationary phase value $\vp^\text{st}(\omega)$.